mercadopago/devsite-docs/guides/redelcom/local-android-integration.en.md

 >
 > Important
 >
-> If you wish to perform a local integration from MacOS or Windows computers, you can learn how to do so by accessing [our documentation](/developers/en/docs/redelcom/how-tos/install-app-android-macos-windows).
+> If you wish to perform a local integration from MacOS or Windows computers, you can learn how to install an Android app on our devices by accessing [our documentation](/developers/en/docs/redelcom/how-tos/install-app-android-macos-windows).

 You can see how the local integration with Redelcom works in the diagram below.